 This was no longer sounding like a vacation at all.
 So that was the fine print about the wonderful village life everyone talks about, eh?
 I would be having much more fun at my own grandparents’ place at Bangalore.
 I would sleep till 10.00 in the morning and then grandma would wake me up with bed coffee.
 Wealth, women and wine are the 3 W s that most men chase after.
 While I was too young for 3 W s, I had my 3 C that I was mad after – comics, cartoons and computer games.
 I did not have a computer as such those days.
 But I had a lot of hand video games and I would keep pestering my uncle to get me newer ones.
 Grandmother would cook the choicest dishes I would demand and whatever she could not make, Grandfather would be dispatched to procure form the local baker.
 However it was still too early for me to pronounce the verdict whose vacations were better – mine or my mother’s.
 For she still had a few cards up her sleeve!

 “Vacations in the village were definitely hard.
 But life does not dole out any free lunches.
-Real happiness had to be earned.
+Real happiness has to be earned.
 Challenges are what make life exciting.
 What’s the fun if everything is handed out on a platter?
-Two hours of waiting with a rumbling village made the lunches at Amaiyappan heavenly.
+Two hours of waiting with a rumbling stomach made the lunches at Amaiyappan heavenly.
 I have not even enjoyed the food at the best restaurants so much.
-Few hours of morning sleep were the price for the wonderful sights a village dawn has to offer.
+Few hours of morning sleep were a small price for the wonderful sights a village dawn has to offer.

 Not having any of the usual means of entertainment forced us to use our creativity.
 We would invent our own games.
 We were able to connect closely with nature and with each other.
-You can see even now how close I am to my siblings and cousins.
+You can see even now how close your uncle, aunt and I are to our cousins.
 It is all the result of the bonds formed during those days in Amaiyappam.”